 force-update) to a

 supportedversion is the recommended version for new and existing Shoot clusters.
-New Shoot clusters should use and existing clusters should update to this version.
+This is the version that new Shoot clusters should use and existing clusters should update to.
 Typically for Kubernetes versions, the latest Kubernetes patch versions of the actual (if not still in

 preview) and the last 3 minor Kubernetes versions are maintained by the community.
 An operator could define these versions as being